OBSERVABILITY PLATFORM

 Overview of querying

-When you create dashboards, monitors, or use the metrics explorer, you use a query to select and filter the metrics in which you're interested, and then apply functions to them.
+When you create dashboards, monitors, or use the Metrics Explorer, you use a query to select and filter the metrics in which you're interested, and then apply functions to them.

 Chronosphere supports these languages for querying metrics data: